Real-time observables from Euclidean thermal correlation functions: Real-time observables

 Now that we have the analytic form of $\eta_{0}^{\pi}$ we can use the $\{\alpha,\gamma\}$ values from the FRG analysis in Sec.~\ref{analysis} to determine $\eta_{0}^{\pi}$.
 In Fig.~\ref{shear_plot} we plot the resulting temperature dependence of $\eta_{0}^{\pi}$, including the uncertainties estimated from the quality of the numerical fits.

 One can see from Fig.~\ref{shear_plot} that there is significant uncertainty in the range $T\in[1,65] \, \text{MeV}$.
-This is due to the fact that the $1/\gamma$ dependence dominates at lower values of $T$ since $\gamma$ becomes increasingly smaller.
-However, as $T$ approaches the lowest values, both $\eta_{0}^{\pi}$ and its associated uncertainty tend to zero because the $\mathcal{I}_{3}$ coefficient in Eq.~\eqref{shear_pion} decays rapidly for vanishing temperature.
+This is due to the fact that the $1/\gamma$ component of $\eta_{0}^{\pi}$ dominates at lower values of $T$, and therefore small variations in $\gamma$ can lead to large errors.
+The 1$\sigma$ uncertainty band in the plot is based on the assumption that the fit parameters are Gaussian distributed, and in the case of $\gamma$ the errors at small $T$ are truncated in order to construct an asymmetric confidence interval, which is necessary since $\gamma$ must be non-negative.
+However, this procedure results in large relative errors for $\gamma$, and hence $\eta_{0}^{\pi}$, at small $T$.
+A reduction in the uncertainty of $\eta_{0}^{\pi}$ for $T\in[1,65] \, \text{MeV}$ is certainly achievable with a more sophisticated error analysis and additional data, but we leave this to a future work.
+In the region where $T$ approaches the lowest values, both $\eta_{0}^{\pi}$ and its associated uncertainty tend to zero because the $\mathcal{I}_{3}$ coefficient in Eq.~\eqref{shear_pion} decays rapidly for vanishing temperature. \\

 The pion shear viscosity has been computed numerous times in the literature using a variety of different methods such as chiral perturbation theory (ChPT)~\cite{Chen:2006iga,Fernandez-Fraile:2006kxe,Fernandez-Fraile:2009eug,Lang:2012tt} and kinetic theory~\cite{Davesne:1995ms,Dobado:2003wr,Heckmann:2012wqa,Mitra:2012jq}.
 In particular, comparing Fig.~\ref{shear_plot} with the results of ChPT~\cite{Chen:2006iga,Fernandez-Fraile:2006kxe,Fernandez-Fraile:2009eug,Lang:2012tt} one sees several similar characteristics, including the overall magnitude\footnote{Following the approach of Ref.~\cite{Lang:2012tt} in Fig.~\ref{shear_plot} we plot $\eta_{0}^{\pi}$ in units of $\text{MeV}/\text{fm}^{2}$.
 An important point to note is that the FRG data does not distinguish between the different pion fields, and so to compare Fig.~\ref{shear_plot} with chiral perturbation theory results one must introduce an overall multiplicative factor of three.} of $\eta_{0}^{\pi}$, the appearance of a peak-like behaviour at low $T$, and the vanishing of $\eta_{0}^{\pi}$ in the $T\rightarrow 0$ limit.
 From a phenomenological perspective the dimensionless specific shear viscosity $\eta/s$ is also a quantity of particular interest.
 However, in order to consistently determine $\eta_{0}^{\pi}/s_{\pi}$ in our case this would require a separate calculation of the pion entropy density $s_{\pi}$, which is non trivial.
 We therefore leave this to a future work.